joelek/bonsai/readme.md

 #### Router

-A router is created from all routes possible and requires a default page be specified.
-The default page can not require options.
+A router is created from all routes possible and supports a default page being specified.
+The default page can not require any options.

 ```ts
 import { html, Router } from "@joelek/bonsai";